Christoph33one/my-first-project/README.md

 ![](readme/responsive%20design.png)

 ### Light House tests
-The Podcast project was tested on Preformance, accessibility, best practice and SEO through all four pages.
+The Podcast project was tested using Lighouse, In Google developer tools.
+All page where testen on Preformance, accessibility, best practice and SEO.

 - Home Page